Smoked Bloody Marys

-The Bloody Meathead is a Bloody Mary with my secret ingredient: Smoked ice.
+The Smoked Bloody Mary is made with my secret ingredient: Smoked ice.
 This is an absolute must, turning amping a great drink all the way up to 11.

 Makes.
 1 drink